Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 ## Limitations

 Currently this procedure does not support cross compiling the AMQP and MQTT transports.
-In order to do that one would first need to cross compile the Proton library for AMQP and the Paho library for MQTT.
+In order to do that one would first need to cross compile the Proton library for AMQP.
 This may be addressed at a later time.

 ## References